Bogdy555/BSR/README.md

 Stores a high dynamic range image.

+* struct Rasterizer::Camera

+Used to store and manage the position and orientation data from which to render the scene.

-* struct Geometry::VertexData
+* struct Rasterizer::VertexData

 The properties of a point on the 3D model.

-* class Geometry::VertexBuffer
+* class Rasterizer::VertexBuffer

 A pool of verteces.

-* struct Geometry::IndexData
+* struct Rasterizer::IndexData

 A set of 3 indexs into the vertex buffer.
 Such a triplet forms a triangle.

-* class Geometry::IndexBuffer
+* class Rasterizer::IndexBuffer

 A pool of indexed triangles.

-* struct Geometry::Mesh
+* struct Rasterizer::Mesh

 Quick and dirty hack to pair up a VBO and an IBO.

-* class Geometry::Model
+* class Rasterizer::Model

 A set of meshes that describe a 3D model.

-## Features

-Currently the features that are available are the math lib and the asset manager and loader that can load 3D models and textures.